 Last night I dreamed I saw a strange bird on our land, like a song bird but really aggressive.
 It looked like a predator, thin and hard like a small spear, it was hunting other birds.
-Pecking pecking pecking relentlessly, attacking birds, trying to eat them whenever it could.
+Streaking across our land it would pierce a bird, harpoon it, rip it apart and eat what it could.
 Who knows how many birds it had already killed here?

 I went into the house to discover we’d invited guests over and they’d already arrived for dinner.
-A husband and wife were there with their future son in law.
+I hastily prepared a meal, adding the bird I’d just killed as a centerpiece to my feast.
+A husband and wife were waiting in the dining room with their future son in law.
 Their daughter would be there shortly.

 I couldn’t let that happen.
 I had to tell them.

-We have to feed it to them carefully, sensuously, even though we know when they eat it they’ll feel like they’re dying.
+We have to feed it to them carefully, sensuously, even though we know that when it settles in their bellies they’ll feel like they’re dying.